agnaistic/agnai/README.md

 > npm run start:win
 ```

-### Developer Tooling
+### Recommended Developer Tooling

 - Redux Dev Tools
-  - The front-end application state is wired up to the Redux Dev Tools chrome extension.
+  - The front-end application state is wired up to the "Redux Dev Tools" Chrome extension.
 - NodeJS debugger
   - The `pnpm start` script launchs the NodeJS API using the `--inspect` flag
   - Attach using the default launch task in VSCode (`F5`)